tdcosim/TDcoSim/docs/software_details.md

 The T&D co-simulation tool comprises a transmission simulator, a distribution simulator, an interface module linking T&D simulators with sockets and interaction protocols, and a synchronization module.

 **1. T&D interface:**
-A Python program that passes along and iterates information (voltages, currents, and powers) between T&D simulators through loosely coupled or tightly coupled protocols.
+A Python program that exchanges and iterates information (voltages, currents, and powers) between T&D simulators through synchronization protocols (loosely or tightly coupled).
+The data being exchanged, and the utilized protocols and the T&D interface will be introduced in the later section of the document.
+The Python-based T&D interface is simple and light-weighted.
+Moreover, for version change of PSSE and/or OpenDSS, may be covered with the libraries  of the software.

   * Loosely coupled methods: There is a one-step lag in information exchange between transmission and distribution, but less computation is required.

 **2. D+DER interface:**